openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

-inÂ /etc/zypp/zypp.conf.
-That way, you donâ€™t have to
+in /etc/zypp/zypp.conf.
+That way, you don’t have to
         worry that abrand new -rc kernel from Factory makes your system unbootable.
-This howeversolves one problem and brings another one â€“ you have to manually delete theold kernel so that your /boot partition does not fill up. openSUSE 12.1 willprovide a solution to this, you will be able to tell what kernels you want tokeep after an update, other kernels will be deleted.
-The configuration is thesame file,Â /etc/zypp/zypp.conf:
+This howeversolves one problem and brings another one – you have to manually delete theold kernel so that your /boot partition does not fill up. openSUSE 12.1 willprovide a solution to this, you will be able to tell what kernels you want tokeep after an update, other kernels will be deleted.
+The configuration is thesame file, /etc/zypp/zypp.conf: